Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Results

-\textbf{Perceptions of Chinese users' privacy awareness and cultural influences.} While several participants recognized the importance of addressing privacy needs in China’s smart home market, most believed that privacy awareness among Chinese users varied significantly, influenced by cultural and regional factors.
+\textbf{Perceptions of Chinese users' privacy awareness and cultural influences.} While several participants recognized the importance of addressing privacy needs in China's smart home market, most believed that privacy awareness among Chinese users varied significantly, influenced by cultural and regional factors.
 Some felt that only a small fraction of the population was highly privacy-conscious, actively choosing products with strong privacy features, such as creating guest accounts or using surveillance devices only when away from home.
-Others thought that user privacy concerns were largely influenced by where they resided, with P25-MS stating: \textit{``Residents in more developed areas, such as Shanghai and other first-tier cities, tend to have greater privacy awareness compared to those in less developed regions.''} Several participants believed that most Chinese users were relatively unconcerned about privacy risks compared to users in Western countries: \textit{``People with higher privacy awareness constitute even less than 1\%.''} (P14-EN).
-P11-PM \& P14-EN linked this to China's collectivist vs. Western more individualist culture ~\cite{hofstede1984culture}.
+Others thought that user privacy concerns were largely influenced by where they resided, with P25-MS stating: \textit{``Residents in more developed areas, such as Shanghai and other first-tier cities, tend to have greater privacy awareness compared to those in less developed regions.''} Several participants believed that most Chinese users were relatively unaware of or unconcerned about privacy risks compared to users in Western countries: \textit{``People with higher privacy awareness constitute even less than 1\%''} (P14-EN).
+Participants (e.g., P11-PM \& P14-EN) framed collectivism as one influence among several---such as professional ethics, personal values, and market demands---rather than as the sole driver of their privacy practices.
 P14-EN explained, \textit{``The education we receive from a young age emphasizes collectivism, and placing too much emphasis on personal interests is viewed as selfish in our cultural values.''} This cultural context led some Chinese product teams to downplay privacy in their product designs, assuming that Chinese users prioritized collective benefits over individual privacy.
-Further, P19-LE discussed the influence of national laws on individual privacy awareness, stating: \textit{``Data compliance regulations in China differ from those in Europe.
+Furthermore, P19-LE discussed the influence of national laws on individual privacy awareness, stating: \textit{``Data compliance regulations in China differ from those in Europe.
 In China, national security takes precedence in data compliance, leading individuals to prioritize national security over their own data privacy and security.''}